Topological entanglement and number theory: Results for the remaining Lie groups

-Thus, the conjecture \eqref{Conj1} leads to the following corollary: \begin{mdframed}[style=sid] \textbf{Corollary 2.} \emph{The Witten zeta function for SO(2N+1) group at any real number $s \geq 2$ can be given as:}

-\end{mdframed} The term inside the parentheses on the RHS of \eqref{ConjSO2N+1} is a positive integer for $N\geq2$.
-The numerical verification of the conjecture can be done by computing the two sides of \eqref{Conj1} independently up to the desired numerical precision.
-To show that the two sides of \eqref{Conj1} numerically converge to the same value, we approximate the zeta function as:
+The term inside the parentheses on the RHS of \eqref{ConjSO2N+1} is a positive integer for $N\geq2$.
+For arbitrary $s$, one can numerically obtain $\beta_s$ and use the above equation to calculate the numerical values of $\zeta_{\text{SO}(2N+1)}(s)$ up to desired precision.

-where we have set the upper limit of the summation as $k$.
-We then define the following function:

-We show the variation of $\text{Ratio}[\text{SO}(2N+1)]$ as a function of $k$ in the figure \ref{RatioSO2N+1plot} for various values of $s$ for some low-rank groups.
-We see that this ratio converges to 1, verifying the conjecture.